IDAP BLOG Custom Software Development

 • Soil properties (organic matter, clay, etc.)

-• Presence of CO2, O2, and other gases + pH levels
+• Presence of CO2, O2, and other gasses + pH levels

 Sensors come in different types (weather stations, optical, electrochemical, etc.) and can provide both real-time and historical data on crop health.